pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 - creation of an initrd that loads it
 - creation of the ISO
 - modifications, at least in krill for installation

-# Giving up
-I'm looking on [gitlab alpine](https://gitlab.alpinelinux.org/alpine) and on [Alpine Linux](https://alpinelinux.org/), great places... probably too great for me.

-I don't see a way to build a live image, particulary I don't see a way to load an filesystem.squashfs from initrd anche chroot on it.

-Probably exists, but it's not the way the installing ISO is made and don't have any sample.